libriscv/docs/docs/godot_docs/bintr.md

 A minority of platforms support loading shared libraries at run-time.
 Windows, Linux and macOS.
 If you want to quickly test binary translations or even ship them to players on those platforms at login time in a server-client architecture, you can do so.

+### Creating the translation source file from a program

 First create the binary translation source file:
 ```py
 var bintr = my_program.emit_binary_translation(true)